CumulusNetworks/docs/content/version/cumulus-netq-21/Cumulus-NetQ-UI-User-Guide/NetQ-User-Interface-Overview.md

 {{% imgOld 6 %}}

-## Recent Actions</span>
+## Navigation History

-Found in the header, the Recent Actions keeps track of every action you take on your workbench.
-This enables you to go back to a previous state or repeat an action.
+Found in the header, the navigation history keeps track of every action you take on your workbench.
+This enables the user to go back to a previous state or repeat an action.

-To open Recent Actions, click
+To open the navigation history, click

 {{% imgOld 7 %}}